Ballyraven

 Giant Mudpuppies are slow-moving for the most part; they are inefficient swimmers and especially slow and clumsy on land.
 Because of this, they are prone to predation from larger carnivores.
 This may be why they have only survived in one region.
 With their water bladder [See “Anatomy” Figure A] the only means of escape and quick maneuvering, the animals often use land to avoid danger.
 While many large predators can beach themselves to hunt or utilize a long neck, these boulderlizards usually know how far away is safe and can get there in time.
 If pressured, they may also rely on camouflage, finding rocks on land and remaining still — hoping their adversary’s senses are poor.

 Using their arms and webbed digits to propel themselves forward or change direction, these creatures can swim slowly in a maneuver similar to the ‘breaststroke’ or hover in place to feed.
 The tail offers a second means of propulsion and is responsible for their greatest speeds [See “Anatomy” Figure F].
-While on land, their limbs jut out and their body scrapes against the ground like a crocodilian.
+While on land, their limbs jut out and their body scrapes against the ground like crocodilians.
 On land, they cannot move or change direction quickly.

 When ice begins to form on the lake’s surface, these placodonts begin brumation.
 During this process, the animals do not sleep as mammals do during hibernation, but enter a state of dormancy.
 At this time, their bodies temporarily shut down to conserve energy; they will not move, defecate, eat, drink, or respond to external stimuli as often while in brumation.
 However, this does not mean that the Giant Mudpuppy will not get up until the spring — in fact, it will wake throughout the season to drink water.